sumukhvaidya/sumukhvaidya.github.io/_pages/cv.md

 ======
 A list of things I've worked on over the years

-* For my Ph.D. at Purdue Physics
+* While at Purdue
+  * PhD Thesis related
     * Advisor: Prof Tongcang Li, Purdue Physics and Purdue ECE

+* While at IIT Bombay
-* For My Master's Thesis
+  * Master's Thesis related
     * Advisor: Prof Dinesh Kabra, Dept of Physics, IIT Bombay
     * Fabricated Large-Area, carbon-based Perovskite Solar Cells via screen printing methods.
-Obtained chemical handling training and Usage Authorisation on wet bench and glove box apparatus
+Obtained chemical handling training on a wet bench and glove box apparatus
     * Automated data acquisition for Time Delayed Collection Field Experiments using National Instruments VISA automation and control tools
-  * Built a setup to perform Fourier plane imaging microscopy on samples of organic and perovskite thin films, to determine the emitter orientation in the films, enabling engineering of better devices
+    * Built a setup to perform Fourier plane imaging microscopy on samples of organic and perovskite thin films, to determine the emitter orientation in the films, enabling the engineering of better devices
     * Simulated Fourier plane emission profiles of thin film emitters under laser excitation and successfully determined the emitter orientations in the films
     * Simulated in MATLAB the outcoupling efficiency and delayed emission profiles of LEDs based on molecular semiconductors to improve emission characteristics of devices via interfacial engineering

-* During My Bachelor's
-  *
+  * Gesture Recognition with Arduino (Course Project)
+    * Prof. Pradeep Sarin, Department of Physics, IIT Bombay
+    * Built a 3-axis setup to recognize 6 hand gestures and control music playback with a Python backend
+    * Used 3 ultrasonic sensors to take input by Arduino Uno Board, recognize 6 hand gestures & send it to python program to pause/play, previous/next, & volume up/down music playback
+    * Generated data set of 540 unique hand gestures to enable high recognition accuracy of the gestures

+  * An n-body simulation on Altera DE0-Nano FPGA (Course Project)
+    * Prof. Pradeep Sarin, Department of Physics, IIT Bombay
+    * Made a functional 8-body simulation on Altera FPGA board with output visualised on a VGA monitor
+    * Incorporated inter-particle and boundary-particle collisions to observe the time evolution of the system
+    * Constructed the required circuit board to interface the FPGA with VGA and enable communication

+  * Chaos Based Random Numbers (Course Project)
+    * Prof. Amitabha Nandi, Department of Physics, IIT Bombay
+    * As part of group studied and used properties of non-linear maps and chaotic systems to generate and test for pseudo-random numbers
+    * Wrote python programs to implement the random number generators, and used the Dieharder suite of tests to verify randomness in generated sets.
+The sequences were found to pass Dieharder tests

 Work experience
 ======